internetarchive/fatcat/guide/src/entity_file.md

   many articles), and that a release will often have multiple files (differing only by watermarks, or different digitizations of the same printed work, or variant MIME/media types of the same published work).

+#### URL `rel` Vocabulary

+- `web`: generic public web sites; for `http/https` URLs, this should be the default
+- `webarchive`: full URL to a resource in a long-term web archive
+- `repository`: direct URL to a resource stored in a repository (eg, an institutional or field-specific research data repository)
+- `academicsocial`: academic social networks (such as academia.edu or ResearchGate)
+- `publisher`: resources hosted on publisher's website
+- `aggregator`: fulltext aggregator or search engine, like CORE or Semantic Scholar
+- `dweb`: content hosted on distributed/decentralized web protocols, such as `dat://` or `ipfs://` URLs